Time off policies contain the detailed rules of the types of time off employees are able to use - e.g. 25 vacation days a year, accrued monthly.

-On cycle start: shows the remaining days that will be lost right from the beginning of the cycle
+- On cycle start: Shows the remaining days that will be lost right from the beginning of the cycle.

-Input the number of days/weeks/months in the text field under Notice time to the left of the dropdown
+Input the number of days/weeks/months in the text field under Notice time to the left of the dropdown.

-Round balance: defines how balance is rounded.
+- In the Round balance drop-down, define how the balance is rounded.

-Wizard step 6: Summary
+Step 6: Summary

 Once the Done button is clicked, a new policy will be created and added to the list of policies that can be managed in the grid.

 Congratulations! you just set up a new policy.

-You can now assign employees to the newly created policy.
+Note: You can now assign employees to the newly created policy.

 All the policies that are created are added to the Policy grid.
 This view provides the user with an option to filter the policies by policy type or even look up a specific policy name using the search button.